 The "Ensuring Fairness in Cost-Sharing Amounts Act of 2024" mandates that health insurance carriers and pharmacy benefits managers in New Jersey must apply third-party discounts and payments towards an individual's copayments, coinsurance, deductibles, or other out-of-pocket costs for covered health benefits.
 This legislation aims to prevent the use of accumulators, which previously allowed insurers to disregard third-party assistance when calculating an insured's financial responsibility.
 The bill specifies that carriers and pharmacy benefits managers must give credit for any cost-sharing amounts paid by or on behalf of the enrollee by another party, particularly in the context of high-deductible health plans, while adhering to federal regulations.

-Additionally, the bill amends existing regulations governing pharmacy benefits managers to expand the scope of their services and redefine what constitutes cost-sharing.
-It includes new definitions for terms such as "carrier," "cost-sharing amount," and "health care service," while also requiring annual certification of compliance from carriers and pharmacy benefits managers to the Commissioner of Banking and Insurance.
-The legislation is set to take effect on January 1, 2025, aligning New Jersey with other jurisdictions that have enacted similar protections for consumers regarding health care costs.
+Additionally, the bill introduces new definitions and modifies existing legal language regarding cost-sharing amounts and pharmacy benefits management services.
+It requires annual certification from carriers and pharmacy benefits managers to the Commissioner of Banking and Insurance, confirming compliance with the new requirements.
+The legislation is set to take effect on January 1, 2025, aligning New Jersey with other jurisdictions that have enacted similar measures to enhance fairness in health care cost-sharing.

 Statutes affected: